redpen-cc/redpen-doc/source/command.rst

       ======== =====================

 ..
 Note::
-   RedPen does not currently support all elements of the wiki format, such as tables.
-The remaining elements will be supported in near future.
+   RedPen does not currently support every element of the wiki format, such as tables.
+The remaining elements will be supported in the near future.

 .. option:: -r <RESULT_FORMAT>, --result_format <RESULT_FORMAT>

    Result format. [**Default**: plain]

-   The argument determines the output format.
+   This argument determines the output format.
 Currently RedPen supports the following output formats.

    .. table::